surfrock66/Controlling-Raspberry-Pi-GPIO-on-off-over-the-internet/README.md

 5. Place RGB.sh in the "For Pi" somewhere on the Raspberry Pi.
 (For example, your home directory, ~/)
 6. Edit the RGB.sh file with the GPIO Pins you're using.
 Modify the polling interval if needed.
 7. Set the RGB.sh script to run at boot by running the following code:
-  * sudo cp ~/RGB.sh /etc/init.d/RGB
+  * sudo cp ~/RGB.sh /etc/RGB.sh
-  * sudo chmod 755 /etc/init.d/RGB
+  * sudo chmod 755 /etc/RGB.sh
-  * sudo chown root:root /etc/init.d/RGB
+  * sudo chown root:root /etc/RGB.sh
-  * sudo update-rc.d RGB defaults
+  * su -
+  * crontab -e
+  * Add "@reboot	/etc/RGB.sh &"
 8. To change the on off status go to http://raspberry-pi-ip/RGB.php

 ##References